Share this Article

 Personal financial advisors help individual clients make decisions related to investments, insurance, and tax law.
 They also provide advice on financial planning, including saving for retirement.
 These professionals may specialize in retirement, risk management, or other areas.
 A master's degree can help personal financial advisors advance their careers.

 Accounting managers create and implement systems for collecting, verifying, and reporting an organization's financial information.
-As a mid-level business manager, accounting managers hire and train employees, oversee teams, and enforce company policies and procedures.
+They hire and train employees, oversee teams, and enforce company policies and procedures.
 They may also prepare and regulate annual budgets, monitor revenue and expenses, and recommend financial improvements.

 A doctorate in accounting prepares graduates for many of the top positions in the field.
 Accountants with a doctorate can conduct research, work in management, and hold academic positions.
 During a doctoral program, students complete specialized coursework, strengthen their research skills, and work with a faculty advisor to complete a dissertation.